 The aquarium hardness must be kept to an optimum level.
 If the hardness of the home aquarium water is increased, the fish tend to have a short life span.

-A crowded tank will shorten the life span of the fish who are widely caught.
-Well-mannered water quality conditions must be practised when raring Vampire Tetras.
+A crowded tank will shorten the life span of the fish that are widely caught.
+Well-mannered water quality conditions must be practiced when raring Vampire Tetras.